-In 2011, Blessing was appointed Chairman and member of the Board of Management of Dillinger Hütte as well as of DHS – Dillinger Hütte Saarstahl AG.
-Until June 2012, he was also the Board of Management member responsible for sales and distribution.
-His was reappointed for a further five-year-term in May 2015.
+In 2011 Blessing was appointed Chairman and member of the Board of Management of Dillinger Hütte as well as of DHS – Dillinger Hütte Saarstahl AG.
+Until June 2012 he was additionally the member of the Board of Management responsible for sales and distribution.
+His reappointment for a further five-year-term was in May 2015.

 Status: January, 2016